Ukraine-Russia crisis: What to know about the fears of war

 Russia has concentrated more than 100,000 troops near Ukraine’s border, but says it has no invasion planned.
 It wants guarantees from the West that NATO won’t allow Ukraine and other former Soviet nations to join the Western military alliance.

-Foreign policy advisers from Germany, France, Russia and Ukraine, who met in Paris last month, are scheduled to have another round of talks in Berlin.
-They are expected to try to reach a common interpretation of a 2015 peace agreement that helped end full-scale hostilities between Ukrainian forces and Russia-backed separatists in eastern Ukraine.
+Foreign policy advisers from Germany, France, Russia and Ukraine, who met in Paris last month, began another round of talks in Berlin.
+The German government said they are aiming to make progress on the implementation of a 2015 peace agreement that helped end full-scale hostilities between Ukrainian forces and Russia-backed separatists in eastern Ukraine.

 Here’s a look at what is happening where and why: